Traveling with Kids | Washington DC

 Sun-Tues 8am to 10pm, Wed 8am to 11pm, Thurs-Sat 8am to 12am

 Located in Georgetown’s Cady’s Alley, Kafe Leopold feels like you’re stepping into Europe.
 You can eat in the lovely courtyard—the kids will love the fountain.
 Or you can opt to sit inside which is super modern and Euro.
-Seriously, the pastry case alone is reason enough to walk in.
+The pastry case alone is reason enough to walk in.
 And bonus: there’s a Flor showroom right around the corner so you can check out all the new styles.

 -After we moved back from Vienna, we nursed all of our homesickness here on Meinl Coffee and schnitzel, but you can’t go wrong with the menu here at all.
 The daily quiche is a regular pick as are the Lemon Ricotta pancakes.
 Be sure to order croissants as they are some of the best in town and save room for dessert.
 The Fraisier or Black Forest Cake are favorites.